We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - no offering for eyeglasses

-Customers with a valid prescription of any strength can browse a wide array of brands and contact lens types, including Acuvue, Bausch & Lomb, and CooperVision.
+Customers with a valid prescription of any strength can browse a variety of brands and contact lens types, including Acuvue, Bausch & Lomb, and CooperVision.

 In addition to the usual selection of disposable lenses, including dailies, weeklies, and monthlies, Discount Contacts offers specialty lenses, such as: